5 of the Best 55 Plus Communities in South Carolina

 There are many 55+ communities in South Carolina.
 Based on the parameters we listed above, we’ll provide information about some communities we feel are worth extra consideration.
 We’ll also provide a section on how you can locate 55+ communities in your area.

-Please note that all prices in this post are based on active listings at the time of writing, as well as advertised price ranges provided by community sales offices.
+All prices in this post are based on current listings at the time of writing, along with advertised price ranges from community sales offices.

 Tree Tops